 The Fort McKay South AMS site compound was the chosen location for this study as it has the space and power available to accommodate the study.
 The shelter, with instruments installed, was deployed to the Fort McKay South AMS compound in March 2023.
-During the last quarter, install calibrations were completed and the T640's were updated with new data alignment firmware.
+Data collection and evaluation is now ongoing.
+The collection period will run until Spring 2025; after which, an analysis of the data will be conducted.